Processing large real datasets¶

-We take a small sub-region of Vizgen MERSCOPE mouse liver data as an example.
+In this example, we will use a small sub-region of Vizgen MERSCOPE mouse liver data as an example.
 (The same region we showed in supplementary figure X)

 This document assume you have intalled FICTURE.
+See installing FICTURE for more details.

 Input¶